brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       We will introduce the concept of levels.
 Users will start at level 1 and progress through increasingly harder levels as they hit the bullseye.

       To implement this functionality we will need to initially create new variables and initialize new labels in the viewDidLoad() function.
-Below your “randomNumber” variable, create two new variables.
-The “range” variable will allow us to keep track of the max range of the slider and the “level” variable will allow us to keep track of what level the user is on!
+Below your `randomNumber` variable, create two new variables.
+The `range` variable will allow us to keep track of the max range of the slider and the `level` variable will allow us to keep track of what level the user is on!
   - type: cbs
     codeblock:
       code: |-
         var range = 100

         var level = 1
+      lang: swift
   - type: ps
     paragraph: In the viewDidLoad() function we will be assigning these variables above to the text of their respective label so it can be displayed to the